seungdang123/react-twitter/README.md

 ### • Cloning twitter with react & firebase

-This project refered to https://github.com/iMUngHee , nomadcoders
+This project was created by referring to https://github.com/iMUngHee , nomadcoders